Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Experimental Results and Analysis

-where $\rho_{min}$ and $\rho_{max}$ represent the minimum and maximum values of $\{\rho(\delta_{i,j})\mid i\in\{1,\cdots,|\boldsymbol{V}|\}, j \in \{x,y,z\}\}$ respectively.
-As shown in Fig. \ref{e1} (a), compared with VND and GCD, the steganographic algorithm using IFPD-S1 gains a notable improvement in security, and the progress becomes more significant as the payload increases.
-While IFPD-S2, IFPD-S3, and VND perform comparably, the combination version IFPD-CS outperforms VND and GCD remarkably, demonstrating the effectiveness of IFPD on the PSB dataset.
-As for Fig. \ref{e1} (b), IFPD-S1 also boosts the steganographic security significantly, but its average $E_{OOB}$ w.r.t. different payloads are lower than those on the PSB dataset.
-This is because, as described in \cite{NVT2021}, NVT+ steganalyzer can achieve better detection performance on the PMN dataset than on the PSB dataset.
-It is worth noting that IFPD-S1, IFPD-S2, and IFPD-S3 perform pretty differently on both datasets, with IFPD-S1 exhibiting an absolute advantage in anti-steganalysis and the performance of the other two similar to that of VND and GCD.
-This suggests that IFPD with sub-features that are effective for steganalysis does not necessarily improve the security of our algorithm significantly.
-In addition, the performance similarity of IFPD-S1 and IFPD-CS implies that preserving more features may not be as effective as we think.
-Despite all this, to avoid overfitting to a particular steganalyzer as much as possible \cite{HUGO2010}, we still chose IFPD-CS as the distortion function for the following experiments.
+Fig. \ref{fig4:a} shows that the steganographic algorithm when using IFPD-S1 outperforms those when using VND and GCD in terms of security, with the difference becoming more significant as the relative payload increases.
+On the other hand, IFPD-S2, IFPD-S3, and VND perform similarly, while IFPD-CS exhibits remarkably better performance than that of VND and GCD, demonstrating IFPD's effectiveness on the PSB dataset.
+In Fig. \ref{fig4:b}, IFPD-S1 also improves the steganographic security significantly, but its $\bar{E}_{OOB}$ under each relative payload is lower than that on the PSB dataset.
+This is because, as described in \cite{NVT2021}, the NVT+ steganalyzer achieves better detection performance on the PMN dataset than that on the PSB dataset.
+Notably, IFPD-S1, IFPD-S2, and IFPD-S3 exhibit distinct performance on both datasets, with IFPD-S1 exhibiting an absolute advantage in anti-steganalysis, and the other two performing like VND and GCD.
+This suggests that using IFPD with subfeatures effective for steganalysis does not necessarily improve the algorithm's security significantly, and preserving more features may not be as effective as anticipated.
+Despite these findings, to avoid overfitting to particular steganalytic features as much as possible \cite{HUGO2010}, we still choose IFPD-CS as the distortion function for the subsequent experiments.